maheravi/Deep-Learning/README.md

 Don't forget your mask!

-A simple classification of Wearing or forgetting mask using fine-tuned ResNet50V2 with tensorflow and keras.
+A simple classification of wearing or forgetting mask using fine-tuned ResNet50V2 with tensorflow and keras.
 Dataset prepared by: kaggle.com/ashishjangra27/gender-recognition-200k-images-celeba

 Results of confusion Matrix using one epoch are tableau below.